opf-labs/planets-suite/README.txt

 First, copy 'build.properties.template' to 'build.properties'.

 Now, edit 'build.properties' to point at your IF installation.
-This means setting the '' property so the same value as you used for 'framework.test.dir' in the IF framework properties file.
+This means setting the 'if_server.dir' property so the same value as you used for 'framework.test.dir' in the IF framework properties file.
+The 'if_server.conf' property should be set to the same  value as the the 'framework.config.dir' in the IF framework properties file.

+The 'if_server.doms.config.dir' property points to a directory used to place Planets Data Registry configuration files.

 Once this is done, you should be able to build and deploy the services using